huntdatacenter/docs/docs/coordination/services-model.md

 **Data space** is a new cloud unit that is intended for the research center and research group level to simplify management of one to many labs, including cross-lab coordination, reporting and billing.
 Data spaces are now attached to a services center via a simple [data space order](/agreements/downloads/#data-space-order).

-**Lab** is still the same thing: you collaborate, store and analyze your data inside a project.
+**Lab** is still the same place where you can explore and discover together with your team: you collaborate, store and analyze your data inside a digital laboratory.
 No changes, except that the registration of new labs are simplified into a quick to complete [lab order](/agreements/downloads/#lab-order).

 To summarize, the separation of scientific aspects (data spaces and labs) from contractual complexity (data controller and services centers) allow for a simplified and quick way to boot up your data space and add new labs into your portfolio.
 The practical aspect is that we will need new agreements with all labs, and new agreements with data spaces and services centers.